May I enroll as a BSN student even though I am not an RN?

 Is it realistic to think that I can complete my upper level nursing courses in a year?

+Anything that is considered 3000 or 4000 level will meet this requirement.
 You will need a total of 45 upper level (3000 or 4000), including 8 UL elective credits to earn your BSN.
 Review the UALR course catalog and discuss the election options with your advisor.
 Upper level courses are only available at four year colleges or universities.